-In my previous blog post, I discussed the fact that one of the keys to having a successful bookkeeping business is to be able to get the information you need from your clients in a timely way.
+In our last post, I discussed the fact that one of the keys to having a successful bookkeeping business is to be able to get the information you need from your clients in a timely way.
 Depending on clients for this is one of the biggest challenges many of us face—so how can we solve it?
 While the answer may be simple, it’s not always easy.

 Spoiled for choice—but stumped for real technology solutions?